 While I was in Belize, I’d signed a lucrative freelance deal that required me to write seven articles a month for a travel company.
-As you’ve probably learned about me already, I do things at the last minute.
+And, well, I — I do things at the last minute.
 I procrastinate until the Panic Monster jumps into action and starts screaming in my face.

 I had yet to even start writing my articles and my deadline for them was midnight that night.

 Now would have been the perfect time to sit down and get everything done, but Belize isn’t a country that’s known for it’s safety.
-I couldn’t just take out my expensive laptop and start writing articles in front of everyone unless I was specifically looking to be robbed.
+I couldn’t just take out my Macbook and start writing articles in front of everyone unless I was specifically looking to be robbed or come across like a douchebag.
 Instead, I attempted to mentally compose them in my head, so that I would be able to bash them out quickly before we arrived in Placencia.

 If we arrived in Placencia.